suztomo/gcloud-mcp/README.md

 > ✓ gcloud: npx -y gcloud-mcp (stdio) - Connected
 ```

-You should be able to see that the run_gcloud_command tool is now available.

 ### For other AI clients

 To use MCP servers in this repo with other clients, add the following snippet to their respective JSON configuration files for each MCP server: